-According to the U.S. Geologic Survey, approximately 169 active volcanoes reside in the United States; most of them are in Alaska.
-When a volcano releases pent-up fury, it doesn't have to obliterate everything in sight.
-In fact, if you've ever strolled along a Waikiki beach at twilight, you've seen the creative power of volcanoes -- eruptions helped build the Hawaiian Islands.
+There are approximately 169 active volcanoes in the United States, but most of them are in Alaska.
+Volcanic eruptions can have serious consequences.
+However, when a volcano releases pent-up fury, it doesn't have to obliterate everything in sight.
+In fact, if you've ever strolled along a Waikiki beach at twilight, you've seen the creative power of volcanoes because eruptions helped build the Hawaiian Islands.
 On the other hand, the effects of powerful volcanoes can change lives forever and affect the entire planet in ways you may never have imagined.

 The Ash Effect

-Ash from volcanoes can do more than darken the skies, coat highways, cover yards and ground airplanes.
+Ash from volcanoes can do more than darken the skies, hurt air quality, contaminate water, coat highways, cover yards and ground airplanes.
 After an eruption, roofs on buildings may collapse and kill people if enough volcanic ash particles land on them.
 People can develop breathing problems, throat irritation and other respiratory issues when ash falls after a volcanic eruption.

 More serious problems may occur when fires start as a result of contact with hot lava.
 Flowing lava can kill people, animals and plants that lie in its path.
 For example, the Mount St. Helens eruption of 1980 killed about 24,000 animals.
 As plants and animals die, famine can arrive in areas where people rely on those food supplies.
 Powerful volcanoes, such as Krakatoa, can cause catastrophic damage.
 Exploding with the power of 13,000 nuclear bombs in 1883, Krakatoa destroyed entire villages and killed over 36,000 people.
 The shockwave was so powerful that it destroyed most of the island and instruments detected the blast thousands of miles away.